International Exchange Opportunities

 Employers are increasingly interested in graduates with international experience, language and transferable skills that living and studying abroad can provide.
 Recognising the benefits of global understanding, the Department encourages students to seek out international opportunities.

 The G104 Mathematics with a Year Abroad is a four year Honours degree programme leading to an MSci qualification.
 Three years are spent in the Department of Mathematics at Imperial College and one year (the Third Year) at a host institution.

-Students from European institutions may join Imperial's Undergraduate Mathematics Programmes for a set period of time through the ERASMUS programme.
+Students from select partner institutions may join Imperial's Undergraduate Mathematics Programmes for a set period of time through the visiting student programme.

 Current Host Institutions for the Year Abroad